hywvivi98/google-map-api-flow/README.md

 ## Something Else?
 I also wrote a Medium blog with some interesting stories about this mini-project, welcome to take a look and drop any comments!
+Link here: https://medium.com/@yh3406/how-to-convince-your-data-eng-manager-not-having-sweetgreen-all-the-time-d415b2d59be9